x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 - From the EAC, navigate to **Compliance management**, \> **Journal rules**.
 Double-click the rule you modified and verify your changes were saved.

-- From the Shell, verify that you modified the journal rule successfully by running the following command.
-This command will list the properties you modified along with the name of the rule (the example below verifies the rule modified in the Shell example above):
+- From Exchange Online PowerShell, verify that you modified the journal rule successfully by running the following command.
+This command will list the properties you modified along with the name of the rule (the example below verifies the rule modified in Exchange Online PowerShell example above):

   ```
   Get-TransportRule "TraderVault" | Format-List Name,Recipient,JournalEmailAddress,Scope